atelierspierrot/internationalization/README.md

 You can use this package in your work in many ways.

-First, you can clone the [GitHub](https://github.com/atelierspierrot/internationalization) repository and include it "as is" in your poject:
+First, you can clone the [GitHub](https://github.com/atelierspierrot/internationalization) repository and include it "as is" in your project:

     https://github.com/atelierspierrot/internationalization